edamame-course/BLAST-tutorial/running-BLAST.md

 sudo apt-get install ncbi-blast+
 ```

+- `sudo` stands for "super user do".
+It's giving you the administrative privledges to install things.
+- `apt-get install` is how we install things on Ubuntu.
+Programmers package software so it can be installed this way, and a list of available packages is maintained.
+- `ncbi-blast+` is the name of the software we want to install

 ## Step 2: Download the databases
 Now, we can't run BLAST without downloading the databases.
 For this you'll need the DB such as nt.
 This, like a lot of NCBI databases is huge, so I don't suggest putting this on your laptop unless you have a lot of room.
 It's best on a larger computer (HPCC, Amazon machine, that you have access to).
 I wouldn't install this database unless you know you have room on your computer.
 Let's download small database for this tutorial.

-Use curl to retrieve database and the file that we use today:
+Use curl to retrieve the database and file that we will use today:

 ```
 curl -O https://s3.amazonaws.com/edamame/Blast_Tutorial.tar.gz